jwchoi95/PaperCrawler/README.md

 </p>
 This is an example of collecting papers from WoS search enginer.

+## Requirements
+- BeautifulSoup

+- Selenium

+- other general libraries such as time, pandas, numpy

 ## Usage
 1. 'Downloader' requires an url link where your search results exist